carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 > {: .solution }
 {: .challenge }

-If you would like to nest lists, i.e. specify a sub list as an item of another list, use indentation.
+If you would like to nest lists, i.e. specify a sub list as an item of another list, use [indentation][indentation].
 Numbered enumerations are helpful for displaying sequences and the numbers may help to address individual points.

 > ## Nested Lists and Enumerations